kodejuice/neural-network-architectures/transformers/README.md

 Implemented with [PyTorch](https://pytorch.org)

-## Learn to a invert a sequence of 1's and 0's
+## Learn to invert a sequence of 1's and 0's

 ```python
 import os